Below you will find the fundamentals of Rhode Island Family Court.

 - enforcement of marital settlement agreements

-- abuse complaints over present and former family members or when the parties have a minor child together
+- abuse complaints over present and former family members (parents, stepparents, minor child victim, or when the parties have a minor child together)

 - adoptions